US women win record 27th straight game at World Cup

 ”It’s a huge part of our identity,” Reeve said. ”Ninety-whatever we had yesterday and 84 today, we just know what we’re good at and we have players that are really understanding their opportunities for that.”

-The U.S. was missing Jewell Loyd, who the team said was resting.
+The U.S. was missing Jewell Loyd, whom the team said was resting.
 Kahleah Copper started in her place and finished with 11 points.

 Nikolina Elez scored 19 points to lead the Bosniaks (0-5), who were playing in their first World Cup.